revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 The sampled values are saved to file (or printed to screen) and can be summarized when our MCMC simulation is complete.

 We will create three different monitors of this analysis.
-To manage the monitors in RevBayes, we can create another workspace variable called `monitors` that is a vector containing the three monitor variables.
+To manage the monitors in RevBayes, we create another workspace variable called `monitors` that is a vector containing the three monitor variables.

 {{ mcmc_script | snippet:"block#","30" }}